byuccl/dac_sdc_2022/_labs/lab_vitis_hls.md

 For this assignment we will be using Vitis HLS.
 You can install Vitis on your local machine (<https://www.xilinx.com/support/download.html>).
 If you do this, you should install Vitis 2020.2 on an Ubuntu 18.04 (or newer) machine.

-_Note: If you prefer, you can install Vivado on a Windows machine.
+_Note: If you prefer, you can install Vitis on a Windows machine.
 I haven't tested this.
 It should work with the assignment, with a few extra considerations.
 For example, the Makefile which has been provided to quickly compile and run your design may not work unless you have a build system setup.
-You can still build and run within Vivado HLS, so it is not a big difference, but keep in mind you may run into problems such as this._
+You can still build and run within Vitis HLS, so it is not a big difference, but keep in mind you may run into problems such as this._

 <!-- Vivado HLS requires a license.
 You can access the department Xilinx license server by setting the following environment variable.
 This means you must either be on the university network, or connected to the CAEDM VPN.